Mobile Sports Massage In York – Expert Therapy At Home

 How often should I have a sports massage?

 It depends on your current condition, activity level, and goals.
-Many of my clients in York start with weekly sessions when they have significant pain, tightness, or are recovering from injury or intense training.
+Many of my clients start with weekly sessions when they have significant pain, tightness, or are recovering from injury or intense training.
 This allows us to make consistent progress, properly release deep tension, and correct movement patterns.
 Once the main issue has improved and they are feeling much better, most clients then move to monthly maintenance sessions to stay on top of tension and prevent problems from building up again.

 Others prefer to have a block of weekly or fortnightly sessions when they feel they need it (for example during heavy training periods, after competition, or when desk work has left them very tight), then pause and rebook another block when they feel the need again.